 “Please, please don’t kill me.”
-Snot bubbled as he pleaded for his life.
+Snot bubbled from his nose as he pleaded for his life.

 This new apparition took over the role of speaker.
 Its associate yielded, creating an eerie effect, one that left the driver with the impression that they all shared some universal intelligence.
 “We intend for you to be a herald for our message; that requires you to be alive.”

 The man sighed, struggling to catch his breath.
 His heart was pounding wildly, a situation which was rectified by the shape’s next comment.

 “At least for the time being.
 The people that sent you here, tell them that we know”

 The group closed in on him, picking him up and carrying him to the rear of the van.
 Despite his thrashing, their grip held firm.
 There was a brief sting, followed by a prolonged burning sensation.
 He hoped it wasn’t a bee; he was allergic.

 “No, you can’t!
 Don’t put me back there!
 Don’t put me back there with them!”

 Without ceremony, he was thrown into the back of the van, the doors closed before he could escape.
 There was no way to open any of the van’s doors from his position, a unique and intentional feature.
 A thick, steel cage separated the cabin from the rear, also by design.
 He thrashed around—like a wounded animal fighting to keep itself off of the menu—bloodying himself on the exposed metal of the van’s interior.
 A prayer left his mouth hurriedly, a divine request for a heart attack or an aneurysm; if the cops found him with the cargo he was carrying, his life would be short and painful; his employers would see to that.